paperandpencil/so_long_map_generator/README.md

-# To generate a map
+# To generate a map at the terminal, requires python3 and numpy
 python3 so_long_map_generator.py

 # Description